isomerpages/moe-lianhuapri/_learning/Mathematics.md

 <p style="text-align: justify;">Our GEAR UP process is an approach adapted from George Polya’s 4 steps to problem solving.
 It serves to guide our students in their mental processing of word problems in a more systematic manner.
 The strong emphasis on reasoning and analysis in this process helps students develop essential learning skills, enhance their metacognitive abilities, and build confidence in mathematical problem-solving.</p>

 <p style="text-align: justify;">Students also learn various heuristics to help them solve mathematical problems.
 Heuristics are methods and strategies that point towards possible ways in which students might be able to find a solution.
 With the acquisition of mathematical skills and processes, coupled with the content knowledge, students will become better problem solvers.</p>

+<h3><strong><i>Fun with Mathematics</i></strong></h3>

+<p style="text-align: justify;">Fun with Mathematics is a programme for selected P4 to P6 students with the aptitude for Mathematics.
+The programme aims to develop students' mathematical reasoning skills and deepens their conceptual understanding through an inquiry approach.</p>

+<p style="text-align: justify;">Students work independently or collaborate with their peers and engage in mathematical thinking through puzzles, games and mathematical explorations specially designed for this programme.
+The rich learning experiences offered by the programme serve to help students to:</p>